bneron/CRAW_singularity/README.md

 -----------------------

-The package come from with some functional tests. to test if everythings is correctly installed.
+The package come from with some functional tests. to test if everything is correctly installed.

 `python3 tests/run_tests.py -vvv`